The new year will bring higher bills for Las Vegas Valley Water District customers.

-Serving in its role as the water district board, the Clark County Commission approved the rate hikes today to help balance the district’s budget and pay for a $700 million pipeline to draw water from deeper in Lake Mead.
+Serving in its role as the water district board, the Clark County Commission approved the rate hikes on Tuesday to help balance the water district’s budget and pay for a $700 million pipeline to draw water from deeper in Lake Mead.

 One rate increase involves the district’s flat monthly service charge, which varies depending on the size of a customer’s water meter.
 For about half of the customers, the monthly charge will go up $2 next year, while about 40 percent of customers will pay $2.31 more each month.

 The commissioners also signed off on a direct pass-through of a rate increase approved in September by the Southern Nevada Water Authority, the umbrella agency of the water district.